5 Day Camping Safari Tanzania

 - Walking Tour in the Ngorongoro Highland $20

-- All items of person nature such as telephone call, fax, email etc
+- All items of personal nature such as telephone call, fax, email, etc

 - Laundry services

 Lake Eyasi, located south of the Serengeti National Park and immediately southwest of the Ngorongoro Crater in the Crater Highlands area of Tanzania, is one of several lakes on the floor of the Great Rift Valley.
 The southwest flank of Ngorongoro Volcano drains into the northeast end of the lake.
 The lake is generally rectangular, except the indented southeast side, which appears to be shallower because sediment has filled in the shore.
 Most of the former shoreline can be identified by the color change around the fairly steep embanked perimeter of the lake.
 Seasonal water level fluctuations in the lake are dramatic, perhaps indicating that Lake Eyasi is relatively shallow even during periods of maximum water

 The Bushman (also known as the Wahadzabe tribe) still maintains their traditional hunter-gatherer way of life.

 A visit to the village will be led by a local guide who will describe their lifestyle.
 The Bushman will make fire from sticks and will show you their very few belongings.
 They will take you on a simulated hunt in the area with their bows and arrows, and visitors can try a little target practice.
 The visit concludes with traditional singing and dancing.

 In the rainy season, they live in caves, and in the dry season, they live in the trees and bushes.
 Homes are marked by upright sticks in a semi-circle.
 Beds and floor mats are hides from kudu and impala.